-When you are starting out, equity might be the only currency you have to trade to others for the services that your organization needs to take off.
+When you are starting out, equity for your startup might be the only currency you have to trade to others for the services that your organization needs to take off.
 Many cash-strapped startups cannot pay with cash in the pre-funding stage.
 Besides, when your partners own part of the company, everybody’s interests are aligned and the potential for success increases.

 If you are looking for a rock star developer or technical cofounder for your app startup, here are some ways to find developers to work for equity.